seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Royal sir,
 Since the exile of Posthumus, most retired
 Hath her life been; the cure whereof, my lord,
-’Tis time must do.
+'Tis time must do.
 Beseech your majesty,
-Forbear sharp speeches to her: she’s a lady
+Forbear sharp speeches to her: she's a lady
 So tender of rebukes that words are strokes
 And strokes death to her.